nilin/radial-brake/index.md

 ![Radial brake dampens the radial component of the update vector.
 Not shown: 2nd order correction.](assets/radial_brake_drawing.jpg)

-Radial brake dampens the radial component of the update vector, in my experiments by a factor 0.5.
+Radial brake dampens the radial component of the update vector, in my experiments by a factor `OUTWARD_SCALE_FACTOR = 0.5`.
 Another correction is applied, normalizing to

 `norm = prev_norm + OUTWARD_SCALE_FACTOR * OUTWARD_COMPONENT_LENGTH`,